kg583/MC-PTL/README.md

 The PTL works to avoid code duplication.
 For example, all data types are subtypes of List, meaning all List operations will function on other types; this is useful for certain common operations like `find`, but should be utilized cautiously since improper use of List operations on other types may muddle the format of the type.

 ### Documentation
 All member functions for data types contain Javadoc headers in their execution files, detailing all arguments, returns, and data races.
-Each data type also contains documentation summaries for these functions in their respective `DOCS.md`, along with analogous documentation for code templates.
+Each data type also contains documentation summaries for these functions in their respective `README.md` text files, along with analogous documentation for code templates.
 Any member function with a ~~struck-out~~ summary has yet to be implemented or is otherwise undergoing a rewrite/bug fix.

 Additional documentation can be provided by users should it be justifiably necessary.